 In some situations, it can be helpful to set up two (or more!)
-Arduino boards to share information with each other.
-In this example, two Arduinos are programmed to communicate with one another in a Master Reader/Slave Sender configuration via the I2C synchronous serial protocol.
+Arduino and Genuino boards to share information with each other.
+In this example, two boards are programmed to communicate with one another in a Master Reader/Slave Sender configuration via the I2C synchronous serial protocol.
 Several functions of Arduino's Wire Library are used to accomplish this.
 Arduino 1, the Master, is programmed to request, and then read, 6 bytes of data sent from the uniquely addressed Slave Arduino.
-Once that message is received, it can then be viewed in the Arduino serial window.
+Once that message is received, it can then be viewed in the Arduino Software (IDE) serial monitor window.

-The I2C protocol involves using two wires to send and receive data: a serial clock pin (SCL) that the Arduino pulses at a regular interval, and a serial data pin (SDA) over which data is sent between the two devices.
-As the clock pulse changes from low to high (known as the rising edge of the clock), a bit of information containing the address of a specific device and a request for data, is transferred from the Arduino to the I2C devices over the SDA line.
-When the clock pin changes from high to low (the falling edge of the clock), the called upon device transmits it's data back to the Arduino over the same line using the clock signal still generated by the Master on SCL as timing.
+The I2C protocol involves using two lines to send and receive data: a serial clock pin (SCL) that the Arduino or Genuino Master board pulses at a regular interval, and a serial data pin (SDA) over which data is sent between the two devices.
+As the clock line changes from low to high (known as the rising edge of the clock pulse), a single bit of information - that will form in sequence the address of a specific device and a a command or data - is transferred from the board to the I2C device over the SDA line.
+When this information is sent - bit after bit -, the called upon device executes the request and transmits it's data back - if required - to the board over the same line using the clock signal still generated by the Master on SCL as timing.

-Because the 12C protocol allows for each enabled device to have it's own unique address, and as both master and slave devices to take turns communicating over a single line, it is possible for your Arduino to communicate (in turn) with many devices, or other Arduinos, while using just two pins of your microcontroller.
+Because the I2C protocol allows for each enabled device to have it's own unique address, and as both master and slave devices to take turns communicating over a single line, it is possible for your Arduino or Genuino board to communicate (in turn) with many devices, or other boards, while using just two pins of your microcontroller.

-Connect pin 4 (the clock, or SCL, pin) and pin 5 (the data, or SDA, pin) on the master Arduino to their counterparts on the slave board.
+Connect pin 4 (the data, or SDA, pin) and pin 5 (the clock, or SCL, pin) on the master board to their counterparts on the slave board.
 Make sure that both boards share a common ground.
-In order to enable serial communication, the master Arduino must be connected to your computer via USB.
+In order to enable serial communication, the master board must be connected to your computer via USB.

-If powering the Arduinos independently is an issue, connect the 5V output of the Master Arduino to the VIN pin on the slave.
+If powering the boards independently is an issue, connect the 5V output of the Master to the VIN pin on the slave.